kedro-org/kedro-academy/kedro-cyberpunk-knowledge-base/post/KedroCyberpunkBlogPost.md

-# Building a cyberpunk 2077 knowledge base with Kedro and LangChain
+# Building a Cyberpunk 2077 knowledge base with Kedro and LangChain

 There's a well-known adage about writing that tells people to "write what they know."
 When I decided to create a project to test an experimental [Kedro dataset](https://docs.kedro.org/projects/kedro-datasets/) for loading [LangChain](https://python.langchain.com/) prompt templates, I took that advice to heart.